feltor-dev/xFELTOR/README.md

 [xarray](https://xarray.pydata.org/en/stable/index.html)
 dataset.

-xFELTOR is inspired by [xBOUT](https://github.com/boutproject/xBOUT).
+xFELTOR is inspired by [xBOUT](https://github.com/boutproject/xBOUT) and uses currently some of its plotting functionality.